- Hum If You Don’t Know the Words by Bianca Marais (Putnam), July 11, 2017

 Both Beauty and Robin are leading their lives as survivors rather than as victims.
 Not always optimistic, each demonstrates inner strength consistent with her position in life.
 Neither is perfect and these flaws are key to the story.

 As a blogger and book group leader, I have the chance to read some books before they are published or reviewed.
 It can be a crapshoot – some good, some meh and some not worth finishing.
 And then there are the special books.
 I love Hum If You Don’t Know the Words.
 There are twists, even in the beginning.
 As I read I could see the story unfold, almost as if a movie was taking place in my mind.
 This is Bianca Marais’s debut novel.
 It has been selected as an Indie Next selection for this month and has gotten well-deserved advance accolades.
-It is a great pick for book groups and to share with friends.
+It is a great pick for book groups and to share.